 Major trade groups that use the “Group Bid” method are as follows:

 All construction disciplines not listed in the Major trade groups above are considered to be “specialized” types of construction work.
 At UNC, these construction specialties are required less frequently than the major groups for which rotation pools are used.
 The following: Hazard Material Abatement, Painting, Paving, Roofing and Waterproofing, although not totally inclusive, provides several examples of these disciplines.
 In the case of specialized contractors, UNC reserves the right to directly solicit these contractors from various sources without regard to maintaining a rotation pool.

 Contractors that are invited to bid are encouraged to submit competitive pricing.
 If an invited contractor fails to submit a bid without valid written reason on 3 consecutive bids they will be removed from the “Group Bid” list until at a minimum the annual review.

-Promoting and fostering small disadvantage businesses is a goal of UNC and as such each prime contractor is required to document a good faith effort to recruit HUB businesses.
+Promoting and fostering small disadvantaged businesses is a goal of UNC and as such each prime contractor is required to document a good faith effort per GS 143-128.2 to recruit HUB businesses.
 If a contractor is on the “Group Bid” list and fails to document a good faith effort during a bid and is low bidder then he will not be awarded the contract.
 If a contractor fails to provide a good faith effort in 2 consecutive bid submissions then they will be removed from the “Group Bid” list until at a minimum, the annual review.